CesarNasr/CesarNasr.github.io/index.md

 Passionate and experienced Android & Flutter Developer with a demonstrated history of working in the computer software industry.
 Skilled in Kotlin,Java, Mobile Applications, Dart and Quality Assurance.
 Good in SQL , PHP and web development.
 Strong engineering professional with a Bachelor of Science (BS) focused in Computer Science

 ## My Recent Work
-For more of my work, please check my Resume -> Projects -> Android Perojects
+_For more of my work, please [View My Resume](https://drive.google.com/file/d/1YHJg1ezZb0fkkGMVxZHKZKNVHS0gsP8s/view) -> Projects _

 ---